ranibasna/Reproducible-research-with-R-/docs/conda.md

         conda remove r-tidyverse
 !!!NOTE
-    For more detail on managing packages see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html)
+    For more details on managing packages see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html)

 * if you want to install an older version of R you can search within conda for all older versions (Do not do it now for time sake)
     - ```conda search r-base``` or ```conda search -c r r```